translate/pootle/docs/server/fabric_deployment.rst

 Setting Up the Database
 -----------------------

-If updating a previous DB to last version schema:
+If updating a previous DB to the latest version of the schema:

 .. code-block:: bash

-    $ fab production update_db  # Updates DB schema to last version
+    $ fab production update_db  # Updates DB schema to latest version

-If creating a blank DB and populating with a DB backup:
+If creating a blank DB and populating with a (local) DB backup:

 .. code-block:: bash

     $ fab production create_db  # Creates Pootle DB on MySQL
-    $ fab production load_db:dumpfile=backup_mysql.sql # Populates the DB using a dump
+    $ fab production load_db:dumpfile=backup_mysql.sql # Populate DB from local dump

+.. note:: The dumpfile (for load_db and dump_db) is local to the system where Fabric runs, and is automatically copied to/from the remote server.

 .. _fabric-deployment#enabling-the-web-server: